larbi-ishak/go-shell/README.md

     /home/user/folder1@hostname> exit

 ## Supported Commands

 Standard system commands based on the underlying operating system (e.g., ls, dir, echo, pwd, etc.).

 Custom commands specified by the user.

 ## Contributions Welcome

 Contributions to this project are welcome and encouraged!
-If you'd like to contribute, please follow these steps:
+If you'd like to contribute:

-1. Fork the repository on GitHub.
+1. Fork the repo and create a pull request
-2. Clone the forked repository to your local machine.
-3. Make your desired changes or improvements.
-4. Create a pull request on the original repository with a description of your changes.

 We appreciate your contributions and look forward to collaborating with you!

 ## Customization

 You can customize this shell by modifying the main.go file.
 For example, you can add more custom commands or change the appearance of the prompt.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.